Castle Hill convict rebellion: Initial government response

-Rebels prepare
+Rebel preparations

 Meanwhile, the rebels at Constitution Hill (Toongabbie) were having difficulty co-ordinating their force because several parties, including one of around 70 men under Samuel Humes, had lost their way in the night.
-Nevertheless, Cunningham and Johnston commenced drilling their men, while a party unsuccessfully tried to enter Parramatta, where they were to set fire to a building to signal other conspirators to begin converging on Constitution Hill.
+Cunningham and Johnston began drilling their men, while a party unsuccessfully tried to enter Parramatta, where they were to set fire to a building to signal other conspirators to begin converging on Constitution Hill.

 Cunningham, being involved in two previous rebellions, as well as the mutiny on the Anne, knew from experience that the most important element of a rebellion or uprising would be secrecy.
-However, there were two defections: an Irish convict overseer named Sloane, and Lewis Bulger.
+There were two defections: an Irish convict overseer named Sloane, and Lewis Bulger.
 The commandant at Parramatta, Captain Edward Abbott, who had warning of the rebellion as it was happening, commenced defensive measures and sent a message to the governor in Sydney.

 With their courier, John Griffen, having had second thoughts about passing on the instructions Cunningham had given him to convey to Brian Furey, and subsequently being arrested, the call out messages to Windsor, Parramatta and Sydney failed, and the uprising was confined to the west of the Parramatta area.
 After fruitlessly waiting for a signal of a successful takeover of Parramatta, and with the non-appearance of reinforcements, Cunningham was forced to withdraw from Parramatta to Toongabbie to re-assess his strategy.

 Having already declared his hand and therefore deprived of surprise, as well as facing a superior and well disciplined detachment of the New South Wales Corps and enthusiastic militia force from the Loyal Volunteers, Cunningham had no recourse but to withdraw west towards the Hawkesbury, hoping to add to his forces by picking up more recruits and to meet his missing forces on the way.

 Knowing that going forward would only see more death and a possible routing, the rebels quickly moved westward, hoping to join up with those now heading east from Green Hills (Windsor) in the area of today's Rouse Hill and Kellyville, recruiting or impressing a number of convicts along the way.
-(Those later giving evidence stated they were press-ganged into service in hope of lessening their punishment.)
+Those later giving evidence stated they were press-ganged into service in hope of lessening their punishment.

 During that phase, the rebels obtained around a third of the colony's entire armaments.
-However, their numbers had dwindled to several hundred, eventually totalling around 233, according to the Government controlled newspaper of the time.
+Their numbers had dwindled to several hundred, eventually totalling around 233, according to the Government controlled newspaper of the time.
 While at Constitution Hill during the short period of the rebellion, Cunningham was elected "King of the Australian Empire", and his followers declared the area "New Ireland".